mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 For net-new acquisition

 Make the acquired teams feel secure in the new environment by

+1. Come up with rational rules for managing code redundancy as a result of acquisition
+ - Joint effort between two teams to bring new software into existing platforms.
+Not tied to job security.
+ - Same ground rules for tooling platforms.

-1. Giving them a good on-broading training with inner sourcing as part of it.
-To bring their software onto existing platform
+2. Giving developers and middle management good on-boarding training with InnerSourcing as part of it.
+ - Clear guidance on how to bring their software onto existing platform.

-2. Make a few of them Trusted committer so they feel included.
+3. Make a few of them Trusted Committer so they feel included.

-3. Give them time to get comfortable with the new environment.
+4. Give them time to get comfortable with the new environment.

 A neutral (well respected) governance committee that selects from the different options across these siloes to converge and integrate.
 Discoverability and visibility across the different organization.